 Washed up afterwards and went up to the front chamber and stripped the bed, aired the room by opening the window.

 I noticed John from over Watergate in a rush down

-and if it`s worked and he`s been restored, I will.
-Nice man,
+and if it`s worked and if he`s been restored now including his hair.

 John.
 Bless him !